The Plasma Simulation Code: A modern particle-in-cell code with load-balancing and GPU support: Particle-in-cell method

 \subsection{Kinetic description of plasmas}

-The particle-in-cell method \cite{Birdsall1991,Hockney1981,Lapenta2012} solves equations of motions for particles and Maxwell's equations to find forces between those particles, very similar to the first-principle description of a plasma as a system of charged particles.
+The particle-in-cell method \cite{Birdsall1991,Hockney1981,Lapenta2012} solves equations of motion for particles and Maxwell's equations to find forces between those particles, which is very similar to the first-principle description of a plasma as a system of charged particles.
 It is, however, better understood as a numerical method to solve the Vlasov-Maxwell system of equations that describes the time evolution of the particle distribution function $f_s(\x, \p, t)$ where $s$ indicates the species:

 The electromagnetic fields $\E$ and $\B$ are self-consistently evolved using Maxwell's equations:

 where charge density $\rho$ and current density $\j$ are obtained from the particle distribution functions: